 In our Long Beach community, the top two most frequently asked questions by parents seeking a holistic health practitioner are:

-Our holistic health clinic accepts most major PPO insurance plans.
+Our holistic clinic accepts most major PPO insurance plans.
 Visit our insurance page to see a list of health insurances accepted.
 The list is not exhaustive.
 If you don’t see your plan listed, please give us a call and we’ll check for you.

 For answers to other frequently asked questions, please click on the links below: